Maximum Float Studded Bike Tire — 45Nrth Dillinger 5

-The extra width of the Dillinger 5 allows you to rail icy off-camber singletrack with confidence and control, while taller side lugs bring improved cornering in snowy conditions.
+The extra width of the 45Nrth Dillinger 5 26" Fat Bike Tire allows you to rail icy off-camber singletrack with confidence and control, while taller side lugs bring improved cornering in snowy conditions.

 B-Stock - This product has one or more B-Stock units available.
 These units can be purchased at a discount (see option select).
 B-Stock units were returned from other customers and may have missing or damaged packaging materials.
 These units are otherwise as new.
 The full manufacturer warranty applies.
 Click Here for more information.

 Tire Type: Tubeless Ready

 Threads Per Inch: 60

 Mfg PartNum: TR4587

 Tires came promptly from Western Bike Works.
 Great service.
 These studded tires are amazing on ice...solidly secure grip is a huge confidence booster for winter riding.
 By definition, studded tires are going to be relatively heavy and significantly more expensive compared to non-studded tires.
 That said, 1) it's cheaper than a hip replacement or shoulder surgery that could result from an icy fall and 2) heavy and durable is much better than light and dainty in snowy/wintery conditions.